 The road in follows well-maintained unsealed gravel roads used extensively by loggers in the region.
 We managed the trip in our large campervan, so most 2WDs should have no problem.

 Since we were coming from the Bay of Fires, we took a longer route which involved much more gravel road.
-From St Helens, we took Argonaut Road, which followed onto Mt Albert Road, then finally the last 10 kilometre stretch to Evercreech.
+From St Helens, we took Argonaut Road, which followed onto Mt Albert Road, then finally the last 10 km stretch to Evercreech.
 All of this was unsealed, yet well maintained and not too much trouble.

 Just keep an eye out for logging trucks!